fgalan/tim-transforms/trunk/TIMTransformsATL/README.txt

 After a while, the process ends.

-(By default all the transformations are execute, but you can edit the target in build.xml to procude just one).
+(By default all the transformations are execute, but you can edit the target in build.xml to produce just one).

 If the scenarios have been transformed and all is ok you will get at the end ten files in /tmp: